Perfect Entertainment

-Perfect Entertainment was an independent British computer game developer, which ceased production in 1999.
+Perfect Entertainment was an independent British computer game developer.
 It began in 1991 as Teeny Weeny Games headed by Angela Sutherland but changed names when merging exclusively with Gregg Barnett's Perfect 10 Productions, a company previously known as Beam Software (UK).

+History

-Perfect Entertainment is notable for its popular point-and-click adventure games Discworld, Discworld II: Missing Presumed...!? and Discworld Noir, which are based on the Terry Pratchett novels.
+Perfect Entertainment is best known for its popular point-and-click adventure games Discworld, Discworld II: Missing Presumed...!? and Discworld Noir, which are based on the Terry Pratchett novel series Discworld.
 Teeny Weeny Games was the initial funding source of Perfect Entertainment's speculative product demo of Discworld.
-Perfect Entertainment produced the majority of Psygnosis games ported to the Sega Saturn, since Sony (who owned Psygnosis at that time) wasn't willing to fund games for a rival console.
+Perfect Entertainment produced the majority of Psygnosis games ported to the Sega Saturn, since Sony, owner of Psygnosis, wasn't willing to fund games for a rival console.
+In 1995, they acquired Tantalus Entertainment some time after its founding.

+Perfect Entertainment's Manchester offices were destroyed in the 1996 IRA bombing.
+They were developing Discworld II and Saturn port of FIFA 97 at the time.

 Most of the assets, staff and risks of Perfect Entertainment were absorbed into what became Teeny Weeny Games' second incarnation in 1999 on the completion of the Discworld Noir.
 Partly due to a costly and protracted legal dispute with Psygnosis over unpaid royalties and fees which were eventually settled out of court and partly due to arguments at board level, it was decided to scale the company down to allow unhappy stakeholders to leave.
 Tantalus Entertainment (now Tantalus Media) in Melbourne, Australia was sold back to its original directors.
 In early 2000, Teeny Weeny Games was contracted by 20th Century Fox to supply "The World's Scariest Car Chases" on a $3,600,000 contract, a game already under development for over a year.
 The producer of this project and various other staff bought a majority shareholding and took over the company.
 Teeny Weeny Games closed a year later.